decltypeauto/TLR_V1Project/README.md

 # TLR_V1Project
-Arma 3 Project with ThatGuyHere, Cylinder, 1 additional
+Arma 3 Project with Imthatguyhere, Cylinder, 1 other.